SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - Today our goal is to LEARNING_OBJECTIVE
-- I'm going to focus on the JavaScript ecosystem
+- I'm going to focus on the JavaScript ecosystem because...
+  - That's where I have the most experience.
   - But the concepts will be applicable in other language environments
-- We're going to look at a five-ish front-end architectures
+- We're going to look at a five-ish front-end architectures...
   - And the patterns that make them work
-- We'll look at examples of each architecture
+- We'll look at examples of each architecture...
   - And analyze some of their tradeoffs
-- Finally we'll end with some recommendations for choosing an architecture
+- Then we'll end with some recommendations for choosing an architecture
 - Before leaving some time for questions at the end
 - Alrighty, let's kick it off with some terms...
 -->